Guidelines for Construction of an Educator’s Portfolio

 Teaching performance is the teaching component that is most familiar to everyone.
-The most common metaphor of teaching is some kind of performance, whether it be lecturing, seminar leading, group facilitating, coaching.
-Performance refers to activities carried out in direct, live contact with students.
+It refers to activities carried out in direct, live contact with students whether it be lecturing, seminar leading, group facilitating or clinical supervision.
 There are several ways of assessing your teaching performance, listed below:

 Student ratings are by far the most common form of teacher evaluation in use today.
-The research on student ratings supports the conclusion that student ratings tend to be “reliable, valid. relatively unbiased, and useful.”
-(Cashin, 1988).
-Below is a summary of the student ratings used routinely by the University of Miami School of Medicine with an explanation of how to obtain your results.
+Below is a summary of the student ratings used routinely by the University of Miami Miller School of Medicine with an explanation of how to obtain your results.

 Pre-Clerkship: Year One & Two Courses

 The Office of Program Evaluation (Director Dr. Chi Zhang) administers a questionnaire to all first and second year students on a bi-weekly basis asking them to rate each faculty/lecture.
 The evaluation consists of a single, global question, rating the teaching on a scale from “excellent” to “poor.”
 Students are encouraged to add comments if they wish.
 Students also complete a course evaluation after completing each course or organ systems module.
 Some course directors ask students to fill out evaluations after small group sessions.
 You can obtain your individual evaluations by contacting the course director.
 If you are not sure who your course director is contact the curriculum office at 305 243-6180.
 Alternatively contact, the Office of Program Evaluation..